 Healthcare services in Victoria, Australia which rapidly pivoted to using virtual care tools, saw positive increases in efficiency and patient experience according to one study, while in New South Wales, the Ministry of Health bought thousands of iPads to monitor patients remotely.

 As facilities now look to refine their digital strategies for the post-pandemic age, they also have to contend with healthcare workers around the world experiencing a “pandemic-fueled burnout” severely impacting an ongoing skills shortage.
-The nursing workforce in the United States is projected to face a shortage of up to 10-20% or 200k-450k by 2025, putting the future of delivering quality healthcare at risk.
+The nursing workforce in England is projected to face a shortage of up to 40,000 nurses by 2023-24, putting the future of delivering quality healthcare at risk.

 A Better Way to Manage Devices in Hospitals, Clinics and Nursing Homes

 One way to ease the burden is to streamline the charging and deployment of portable tablets.
 Compatible with iPads and tablets, LocknCharge Charging Stations for healthcare are designed for fast-paced and shift worker environments.

 LocknCharge's Putnam Charging Stations can charge, store, and secure iPad and Tablet devices.
 They come pre-wired with neatly-organised cables, allowing for easy device retrieval.
 Streamlining workflow reduces friction during shift rotations and the integrated combination lock gives the entire staffing team access to devices.
 Placed at nursing stations and check-in desks, the charging stations are ideal for shared devices that need to be charged and accessible at all times.